|

 Tip: Some EU-based freight forwarders can obtain an EORI on your behalf.

-The Entry Summary Declaration (ENS), also called "pre-arrival" or "safety and security" filing, must be submitted at least 24 hours before cargo arrives at the first EU port.
+The Entry Summary Declaration (ENS), also referred to as the "pre-arrival" or "safety and security" filing, must be submitted at least 24 hours prior to the cargo's arrival at the first EU port.

 Who Submits It?